-For ecommerce companies, small optimisations can have a big effect.
+For ecommerce companies, small optimisations can have a significant effect.
 Here are some tips for what types of targeted emails you might want to set up:

-Offer special deals to shoppers who engage with your site often (have viewed multiple product pages, have clicked on a certain number of your emails in the past month), but haven’t made a purchase.
+- Offer exclusive deals to shoppers who engage with your site often (have viewed multiple product pages, have clicked on a certain number of your emails in the past month), but haven’t made a purchase.

 Tips for digital publishers